Generalized rank functions and quilts of alternating sign matrices: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Anders Claesson, Herman Chau, Ilse Fischer, Hans H\"ongesberg, Stark Ryan, Raman Sanyal, Jessica Striker, and Joshua Swanson for helpful conversations related to this work.
+We would like to thank Anders Claesson, Herman Chau, Ilse Fischer, Hans H\"ongesberg, Nathan Reading, Stark Ryan, Raman Sanyal, Jessica Striker, and Joshua Swanson for helpful conversations related to this work.
+We would also like to thank an anonymous referee for carefully reading the paper and for their thoughtful suggestions.

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}